ReactPoland/React-Convention-Book/text/404_advanced_falcor.md

 has been replaced by the value to the articleRef:
 ```
 // new improved version
+let articleRef = $ref(['articlesById', currentMongoID]);

 let falcorSingleArticleResult = {
   path: ['articles', index],
   value: articleRef
 };
 ```

-As you can spot the difference, in the old version we were returning exactly the all information about an article, now we return only the $ref - as I re-call this makes falcor-router automaticlly follow for more inforation to the artcilesById which was already described.
+As you can spot the difference, in the old version we were returning exactly the all information about an article (variable singleArticleObject), but in the new version we return only the $ref (articleRef).

+Re-call: $refs makes falcor-router automaticlly follow on the back-end so if there are any refs in the first route, the falcor resolves all the $refs until he will get all pending data, after that falcor is returning the data in one request which saves a lot of latency (instead of doing several http requests, everything followed with $refs is fetched in a one browser<->backend call.

+#### New route in the server/routes.js: articles.add

-The only thing we need to do is to add into the router a new articles.add routes:
+The only thing left that we need to do is to add into the router a new articles.add routes:
 ```
   {
     route: 'articles.add',